acheong08/ChatGPT/README.md

 # ChatGPT
 Reverse Engineered ChatGPT by OpenAI.
 Extensible for chatbots etc.

+Note: This is a proof of concept.
+The goal here is to be able to write bots using the API.

 # Features
 - Scientific knowledge
 - Has memory.
 It remembers the chat history and context